pardeep-singh/PaaS-Docker/README.md

 3) Run the app.py file

     python app.py
-4) Add a webhook to github repositry having Dockerfile and enter your host address and port number in payload url
+4) Add a webhook to github repository having Dockerfile and enter your host address and port number in payload url

     http://ip:port/hook